terraform-docs/terraform-docs/docs/how-to/cli-flag-false-value.md

 ---
 title: "CLI Flag 'false' value"
-description: "How to use pass 'false' value to terraform-docs CLI flags."
+description: "How to use pass 'false' value to terraform-docs CLI flags"
 menu:
   docs:
     parent: "how-to"